spectrasecure/arise/tools/functions/README.md

 There are two types of functions Arise uses are referred to as **Inline** and **Subshell**.
 The difference between these two function categories is that **Inline** functions are declared with `{}` and **Subshell** functions are declared with `()`.
 For organisational purposes, these two respective function categories have their own respective folder for source files

 Upon program run, Arise pulls in all `*.sh` files in both the `inline` and `subshell` directories.
 As a convention, each function is broken up into its own source file.
 The convention used for naming source files is `function_name.sh`.
+Documentation for individual functions and their usage can be found in the comments at the top of each function source file.